Q: What is the course like?

 Q: Will I get a medal for participation?

 A: Yes.
-All runners that cross the finish line will receive a medal and a shirt.
+All runners that cross the finish line will receive a medal.
 Runners in the half-marathon will receive tech shirts and custom medals.
 Bridge Run and 5K receive a cotton shirt.
 You must be registered by September 1 to be guaranteed a shirt.

 Q: Are there showers available?